Blendify/blender-manual/blender_docs/manual/render/cycles/gpu_rendering.rst

 While a graphics card is rendering, it cannot redraw the user interface, which makes Blender unresponsive.
-We attempt to avoid this problem by giving back control over the GPU as often as possible, but a completely smooth interaction can't be guaranteed, especially on heavy scenes.
+We attempt to avoid this problem by giving back control over the GPU as often as possible, but a completely smooth interaction cannot be guaranteed, especially on heavy scenes.
 This is a limitation of graphics cards for which no true solution exists, though we might be able to improve this somewhat in the future.